 “This great journey gives the lie to any notion that the world is too much known.
 It's an astonishing feat of courage and imagination, travelling in its own rich dimension—of nomad history and the horse.” —Colin Thubron, author of Shadow of the Silk Road

-On the Trail of Genghis Khan has become an Australian bestseller, and in 2013 was the recipient of the Grand Prize at the Banff International Mountain Film and Book Festival, and also took out the award for best adventure travel title.
-In 2014 the book was shortlisted for the non fiction category of the Australian Book Industry Awards (ABIA awards).
+On the Trail of Genghis Khan has become an Australian bestseller.
+In 2013 it was the recipient of the Grand Prize at the Banff International Mountain Film and Book Festival and in 2014 was shortlisted for the non fiction category of the Australian Book Industry Awards (ABIA).

 Inspired by a desire to understand the nomadic way of life, Australian adventurer Tim Cope embarked on a remarkable journey: 6,000 miles on horseback across the Eurasian steppe from Mongolia, through Kazakhstan, Russia, and the Ukraine, to Hungary retracing the trail of Genghis Khan.
 From novice rider to travelling three years in the saddle, - accompanied by his Kazakh dog, Tigon - Tim learnt to fend off wolves and would-be horse-thieves, and grapple with the extremes of the steppe as he crossed sub-zero plateaux, the scorching deserts of Kazakhstan and the high-mountain passes of the Carpathians.

 Along the way Tim was taken in by people who taught him the traditional ways and recounted their recent history: Stalin’s push for industrialisation brought calamity to the steppe and forced collectivisation that in Kazakhstan alone led to the starvation of more than a million nomads.
 Today Cope bears witness to how the traditional ways hang precariously in the balance in the post-Soviet world.